vinaykumarkv/Excel_to_XML_Converter/README.md

 ## Overview

 **Excel to XML Converter** is a desktop application that converts Excel spreadsheet data into structured XML files with digital signature capabilities.
-It's designed for creating Certificate of Analysis (CoA) documents and other XML-based reports.
+It's designed for creating XML-based reports.

 ### Key Features
 - ✅ Convert Excel data to XML format